 The inventors designed a minimally invasive implantable system to activate nerves in the leg in response to pressure on of the foot.
-The device is composed of two implantable components: a pressure sensor implanted under the skin on the bottom surface of the foot, and a battery-powered base unit implanted in the thigh connected to the leg nerves.
+The device is composed of two implantable components: a pressure sensor implanted under the skin on the bottom of the foot, and a battery-powered base unit implanted in the thigh connected to the leg nerves.
 When the foot sensors detect pressure, they wirelessly transmit signals to the base unit to provide nerve stimulation as therapy.

-- All-in-one treatment for DPS: treats both the pain and loss of feeling associated with DPS simultaneously, unlike current treatments which target each concern separately
+• Treats both the pain and loss of feeling associated with DPS simultaneously, unlike current treatments which target each concern separately

 Stage of Development:

-- Target Identified
+• Target Identified

 • Preclinical Discovery